Generating ferro-spinetic polarizations in altermagnetic insulators

-Altermagnets are fully compensated collinear antiferromagnets that lack the combined time-reversal and translation symmetry.
-Here we show that their symmetry allows for a switchable ferro-spinetic polarization --- the spin analogue of ferroelectricity --- in a direction dictated by the lattice symmetry.
-We demonstrate this effect first in its purest form in an interacting altermagnetic fermion model, in which a many-body chiral symmetry forbids any charge polarization.
-Our quantum Monte Carlo simulations reveal edge-localized, reversible spin accumulations fully consistent with this symmetry locking.
-Breaking the chiral symmetry releases the charge sector: a ferroelectric polarization emerges orthogonal to the ferro-spinetic one, yielding mutually perpendicular switchable spin- and charge-polarized responses.
-We identify Mn-based metal-organic frameworks as realistic hosts for this effect, offering a practical route for experimental verification.
+In the following we first demonstrate the presence of ferro-spinetic polarization $\mathbf{P}_s$ in its purest form in an interacting altermagnetic fermion model, in which a many-body chiral symmetry explicitly forbids the presence of charge polarization.
+Consequently inversion symmetry breaking induces only ferro-spinetic polarization, which is evidenced by our quantum Monte Carlo simulations revealing the presence of reversible, edge-localized spin accumulations.
+Breaking the chiral symmetry of the model then releases the charge sector, which subsequently yields a ferroelectric polarization $\mathbf{P}_c$ orthogonal to $\mathbf{P}_s$.
+We then identify existing Mn-based metal-organic frameworks (MOFs) as hosts for this effect.
+Calculating the ferroelectric and ferro-spinetic polarizations of a Mn-MOF from first principles using the modern theory of polarization, we find a ferro-spinetic polarization in this material that is even larger than its ferroelectric one.
+We should note that the ferro-spinetic effect is very different from multiferroicity: due to the A$\ell$M symmetry the net magnetization vanishes at all times.